 Done.
 I don’t have pictures of this, but we did take down the valance, and my cousin had some “privacy film” left over from covering her front and side doors on the main level, so we used that to cover the window.

 Small bathrooms (especially those with pedestal sinks) tend to lack storage, and this bathroom was no exception.
 Adding a shelf above the toilet created a place to add a few décor items… or a couple extra rolls of toilet paper.
 I was able to have my cousin use her macramé skills to create the rope by which we hung the shelf.
 This might just be my favorite addition 🙂

 Goal #6: Add Color/Texture with a Rug

-My cousin has used her amazing ability to free-hand gorgeous script writing to create this wall decor… and I love how the verse runs throughout the frames.
+My cousin used her amazing ability to free-hand gorgeous script lettering to create this wall décor… and I love how the verse runs throughout the frames.